cloudify-cosmo/wagon/README.md

 When the `{platform tag}` is `linux_x86_64`, the `distribution` and `release` tags might still be none.
 This is due to the fact that the implementation of identifying the distribution and release is not robust enough.
 In this situation, it might be impossible to know which distribution the wagon can be installed on.
 Thankfully, the most common distributions (RHEL, Centos, Ubuntu, Debian) are easily identified.

-Wagons created with wheels which are build for `manylinux1` will support `manylinux1` themselves.
+Wagons created with wheels which are built for `manylinux1` will support `manylinux1` themselves.

 ## Linux Support for compiled wheels